-EXAMS (3@ 75 possible points each)
+EXAMS (3@ 75 possible points each=225 points)

 Students are expected to synthesize and integrate the information presented in the lectures, readings, videos, and other supplemental materials.
-Exams and quizzes will consist of multiple choice, true/false, matching, and fill-in-the-blanks.
+Exams and quizzes will consist of multiple choice, true/false, matching, and fill-inthe-blanks.
 Quizzes are open book.
 However, please do not underestimate the difficulty of these quizzes.
-Exams are open book and students have two attempts that must be completed on the same day.
+Exams are open-book and students have two attempts that must be completed on the same day.
 Please note that the second attempt is optional.
 The highest score will be taken.
 Please contact the UF HELP Desk if you encounter technical problems during an exam.
+No make-up exams are given unless a medical reason is provided or there are very extreme circumstances that are documented.
+See the online exam link for more information.